This is my all-time team for Germany. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 ST: Gerd Muller

-"Der Bomber" was widely considered to be the best striker in history.
-He scored 68 goals in 62 matches for Germany.
+"Der Bomber" was widely considered to be the greatest striker in history.
+He scored 68 goals in 62 matches for Die Mannschaft.
 He scored 365 goals in 427 Bundesliga appearance, mostly with Bayern Muinch.
-He won the WC in 1974 and the European Championship in 1972.
 He won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
+At the international level, he played over 60 times for West Germany.
+He won the World Cup in 1974 and the European Championship in 1972.
 He was the European Player of the Year in 1970.

-Manuel Neuer, Karl-Heinz Schnellinger, Toni Kroos, Willi Schulz, Manfred Kaltz, Hans Peter Briegel, Paul Janes, Horst Hrubesch, Bernd Schuster, Horst Szymaniak, Guido Buchwald, Fritz Szepan, Michael Ballack, Stefan Effenberg, Helmut Haller, Thomas Hassler, Miroslav Klose, Klaus Fischer, Thomas Muller, Pierre Littbarski, Jürgen Grabowski, Rudi Voller, Thomas Berthold, Toni Kroos.
+Manuel Neuer, Karl-Heinz Schnellinger, Toni Kroos, Mesut Özil, Willi Schulz, Manfred Kaltz, Hans Peter Briegel, Paul Janes, Horst Hrubesch, Richard Hofmann, Bernd Schuster, Horst Szymaniak, Guido Buchwald, Fritz Szepan, Michael Ballack, Stefan Effenberg, Helmut Haller, Thomas Hassler, Miroslav Klose, Klaus Fischer, Thomas Muller, Pierre Littbarski, Jürgen Grabowski, Rudi Voller, Thomas Berthold.